iracooke/bcc2020CLE/docs/exercise_3.md

 ```

 *Action*

-:ets look closely at the action in the example above.
+Lets look closely at the action in the example above.
 The action is

 ```awk
 print $name